Calling APIs and Webhooks

 • Or you could proxy all requests so that you can log them, or filter any sensitive information out.

-• You can do this with your own code running on a server somewhere, or with any visual workflow builder like n8n, Gumloop, Activepieces, Make, Zapier etc. that supports Webhooks.
+• You can do this with your own code running on a server somewhere, or with any visual workflow builder like n8n, Pipedream, Activepieces, Make, Zapier, Gumloop etc. that supports Webhooks.

 How to Call an API or Webhook